wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 ![android emulator booting](/images/posts/android-part2/avd-booting.jpg)

 Booting the emulator will take some time.
-When you finally see the lock screen, fire up the terminal and go to the root of your application.
+When you finally see the lock screen, fire up the terminal and go to the root of your application and run our instrument test.

 ``` bash
 $ gradle connectedInstrumentTest